 Charlotte Child Support Attorneys

-Providing Child Support Services in Waxhaw & Surrounding Areas
+Providing Child Support Services From Our Offices Located in Charlotte, Waxhaw & Huntersville

 One of the most debated topics in a family law case is the legal obligation of child support.
 While this is typical, it does not always have to be.
 Child support agreements can be settled amicably without court appearances with the support of the right lawyer.
 Our child support lawyer in Charlotte is happy to help guide you through this process with ease.

 While there are various worksheets to help you determine a child support payment, it would benefit you and your child to consult with an experienced lawyer beforehand.
 Your circumstances are unique, so, it is safe to assume, your child support payment will be as well.